endevver/mt-plugin-macleod/README.markdown

 * Designed to search for, discover and intelligently facilitate the transfer of data from arbitrary object types and classes (e.g. data from third-party plugins).

-* Brief and lengthy documentation on the command line via the `help` and `man` flags
+* Brief and lengthy documentation of the [command line utility](http://github.com/endevver/mt-plugin-macleod/blob/master/plugins/MacLeod/tools/merge-blogs) via the `help` and `man` flags

 ## Installation ##